Comparison of Methods for Rotating a Point in $\mathbb{R}^3$: From Vector Algebra to Geometric Algebra: Method 3: The Matrix Approach

 Then the rotated point is

-Note that a rotation matrix is an operator on points and that rotation operations can be composed, without having to apply them to a point, via \emph{matrix-matrix multiplication} of their rotation matrices.
+Note that a rotation matrix operates on vectors and that rotation operations can be composed, without having to apply them to a vector, via \emph{matrix-matrix multiplication} of their rotation matrices.
 Storing a rotation matrix requires nine real numbers.
-Since there are only three rotational Degrees of Freedom in~3D, those nine number must be in a delicate relationship, which is expensive to maintain numerically under composition.
+Since there are only three rotational degrees of freedom in~3D, those nine numbers must satisfy orthogonality constraints, which is expensive to maintain numerically under composition.